andreimatveyeu/mcp_jenkins/README.md

 ## Installation

-To install the package and make the console scripts available, run:
+To install the package, run:

 ```bash
 pip install .